SathyaseelanRamachandran/weather-app/README.md

 1. Search for weather status of a city
 1. Get enough information about the searched city
 1. Let the clients:
-   1. Store the weather status by name and password
+   1. Store the weather status by name and password in the weather history
    1. Displaying their weather history with the correct credentials(name and password)
-   1. Changing their name in their weather history with the correct credentials(name and password)
+   1. Changing their names in their weather history with the correct credentials(name and password)
    1. Deleting their weather history with the correct credentials(name and password)

 ---